 variety test® - your vaginal microbiome check

-If you are planning to become pregnant or if you are already pregnant, checking for your vaginal microbiome gives you a good starting point.
+If you are pregnant, checking for your vaginal microbiome gives you a good starting point.
 Your vaginal microbiome can be a first indicator for your general health and for your general feeling during pregnancy.
 Additionally, a healthy vaginal microbiome

 If your vaginal microbiome is not in a good state, you have a starting point to change your lifestyle to improve it!
 Balanced nutrition, sports and probiotics can improve your bacterial household and may improve the outcome of your pregnancy.